 The underwater scene on Naboo in Episode I?
 Trisha Biggar used vintage fabric for Obi-Wan's robe, and it shrank in water.
 They had to make and destroy a robe for every single cut.

 2001: A Space Odyssey had Stanley Kubrick and Arthur C. Clarke spending enormous efforts into making everything as realistic as possible.
 The earth moving equipment seen on the Moon would actually work on the real Moon.
 Quite a few experts from NASA and IBM were asked to help design the sets.

 That's just the kind of guy Kubrick was.
-The interior of the B-52 (top-secret at the time, believe it or not) in Dr. Strangelove was so realistic that the military launched a brief inquiry into how the movie makers had gotten the inside information. note What they did was look over diagrams of the insides of non-classified bombers, and then extrapolated on those designs based on the size and shape of the B-52.
+The interior of the B-52 Stratofortress (top-secret at the time, believe it or not) in Dr. Strangelove was so realistic that the military launched a brief inquiry into how the movie makers had gotten the inside information. note What they did was look over diagrams of the insides of the B-29 Superfortress, which was not classified, and then extrapolated on those designs based on the size and shape of the B-52.